Transformer-Based Attention Networks for Continuous Pixel-Wise Prediction: Related Work

-To overcome the aforementioned limitation, we propose a novel combination framework putting a linear Transformer and ResNet together enabling the previous methods based on deep representing learning, such as dilated/atrous convolutions and inserting attention modules, to be also suitable for our networks.
-Meanwhile, the position embedding module is removed from our linear Transformer but we take advantage of multi-scale fusion in decoder to add position information.
-This is essential to successfully apply Transformers to depth prediction and surface normal estimation tasks.
+We propose a novel combination framework to put a linear Transformer and ResNet together to address the limitation mentioned above.
+It leads to that the previous effective methods based on deep representing learning, such as dilated/atrous convolutions and inserting attention modules, are still compatible with our networks.
+Meanwhile, the position embedding module is removed from our linear Transformer, but we take advantage of multi-scale fusion in the decoder to add position information.
+It is essential to successfully apply Transformers to depth prediction and surface normal estimation tasks.

-\textbf{Monocular Depth Estimation.} Most recent works on monocular depth estimation are based on CNNs~\cite{eigen2015predicting,liu2015deep,wang2015towards,laina2016deeper, fu2018deep,lee2019big,guizilini20203d,guizilini2020semantically}, which suffer from the limited receptive field problem or from the less global representation learning.
+\textbf{Monocular Depth Estimation.} Most recent works on monocular depth estimation are based on CNNs~\cite{eigen2015predicting,liu2015deep,wang2015towards,laina2016deeper, fu2018deep,lee2019big,guizilini20203d,guizilini2020semantically,xu2018structured}, which suffer from the limited receptive field problem or from the less global representation learning.
 For instance, Eigen~\etal~\cite{eigen2014depth} introduced a two-stream deep network to take into account both coarse global prediction and local information.
 Fu~\etal~\cite{fu2018deep} proposed a discretization strategy to treat monocular depth estimation as a deep ordinal regression problem.
 They also employed a multi-scale network to capture relevant multi-scale information.
 Lee~\etal~\cite{lee2019big} introduced local planar guidance layers in the network decoder module to learn more effective features for depth estimation.
 More recently, PackNet-SfM~\cite{guizilini20203d} used 3D convolutions with self-supervision to learn detail-preserving representations.
 At the same time, Guizilini~\etal~\cite{guizilini2020semantically} exploit semantic features into the self-supervised depth network by using a pre-trained semantic segmentation network.
 The new SOTA, FAL-Net~\cite{gonzalez2020forget}, focuses instead on representation learning using stereoscopic view synthesis penalizing the synthetic right-view in all image regions.
 Though it explicitly increases long-range modeling dependencies, more training steps are added.

 Our method focuses on representation learning as well but with only one step training strategy.
 The Transformer mechanism is quite suitable to solve the limited receptive field issue, to guide the generation of depth features.
 Unlike the previous works~\cite{zheng2020rethinking, dosovitskiy2020image} reshaping the image into a sequence of flattened 2D patches, we propose a hybrid model combining ResNet~\cite{he2016deep} and linear Transformer~\cite{dosovitskiy2020image}.
 This is quite different from the previous Transformer mechanism, taking advantage of both sides.
 This composite structure also holds another advantage: many deep representation learning methods can be easily transferred in this network.